 Zuzana Růžičková released around a hundred albums.
 Among her recordings: Complete keyboard works of J.S.
 Bach; Concertos by Benda; Sonatas of D. Scarlatti (Orfeo); B. Martinv: Concert pour Clavecin (Supraphon); Bach and his Predecessors (Supraphon); J.S.
 Bach: Concerti (V. Neumann - Supraphon).
 She received the 'Grand Prix du Disque de lŽAcadémie Charles Cross' three times (1961), and Supraphon Grand Prix 1968, 1972).

 Since 1962 Zuzana Růžičková taught at the Prague Academy of Music, and in 1990 she became a professor there.
 During 1978-1982 she taught at musical academy in Bratislava.
-She has given master-classes in Prague, Zürich and at the Bach Akademie in Stuttgart.
-She is also Chairman International Competitions Prague Spring festival, and is Member Director of Neue Bachgesellschaft Leipzig.
+She gave master-classes in Prague, Zürich and at the Bach Akademie in Stuttgart.
+She was also Chairman International Competitions Prague Spring festival, and was Member Director of Neue Bachgesellschaft Leipzig.

 Her husband Viktor Kalabis is a composer.
 Zuzana Růžičková was named an Artist of Merit in 1968 (or 1969), received the State Prize Czechoslovak Republic in 1970, and National Artist in 1989.
 In December 2003 she received from Joël de Zorzi, French ambassador in the Czech Republic, the honour 'Chevalier de l'Ordre des Arts et des Lettres'.